What’s Happening Overview

 Enjoy a margarita and a combo plate at Casa Flores or Cancun Restaurant and see a show at the Bob Hope Theater.

-Stop at the University Plaza for a quick waterfront bite then see a Stockton Thunder Hockey or Stockton Ports Baseball game.
+Stop at the University Plaza for a quick bite then see a Stockton Heat Hockey or Stockton Ports Baseball game.

 A unique way to spend a Sunday afternoon is to relax aboard the Opportunity Cruise's 80-passenger "California Sunset."
 The boat is perfect for private groups from 20-50 people for buffet dining, and for up to 40 people for formal dining.
 Sail into the sunset and anjoy a